 We have proposed a new two-grid preconditioner for the solution of Helmholtz problems in three-dimensional heterogeneous media.
-This two-grid cycle is applied directly to the original Helmholtz operator and relies on an approximate coarse grid solution.
+This two-grid cycle is applied directly to the Helmholtz operator and relies on an approximate coarse grid solution.
 A second multigrid method applied to a complex shifted Laplacian operator is then used as a preconditioner for the approximate solution of this coarse problem.
 Next, we have studied the convergence properties of this preconditioner with rigorous Fourier analysis and selected appropriate relaxation parameters for the smoother based on this analysis.
 Finally we have highlighted the efficiency of the new preconditioner on both academic and concrete applications in geophysics requiring the solution of indefinite problems of huge dimension.
 Numerical results have demonstrated the usefulness of the combined algorithm on a realistic three-dimensional application at high frequency.

-As part of future research, we plan to investigate the behaviour of the combined preconditioner on problems issued from the high-order finite difference discretization of the acoustic or elastic Helmholtz equation [26] in both single and multiple source situations.
-To conclude, we note that the framework of the combined cycle can be extended to a fully algebraic setting by using algebraic multigrid ideas [50, Appendix A] (see also [28] for a specific extension to complex-valued problems) to construct the different operators involved in the two hierarchies.
+As part of future research, we plan to perform a three-grid Fourier analysis of the combined cycle to yield additional valuable insight into the preconditioning properties of this method.
+We will also investigate the behaviour of the combined preconditioner on problems issued from the high-order finite difference discretization of the acoustic or elastic Helmholtz equation [29] in both single and multiple source situations.
+To conclude, we note that the framework of the combined cycle can be extended to a fully algebraic setting by using algebraic multigrid ideas [53, Appendix A] (see also [32] for a specific extension to complex-valued problems) to construct the different operators involved in the two hierarchies.
 This may be especially useful when finite element discretizations of the Helmholtz equation (based, e.g., on Discontinuous Galerkin methods or on hp-finite element techniques) are considered.
 This is part of future research.